 The aim of every procurement exercise should be value for money.
 In pursuit of that aim, procurers shall endeavour to treat market operators equally and without discrimination, and to act in a transparent and proportionate manner.
-Without detracting from those principles, procurers should consider how social value might be enhanced in contracts and procurement processes, including encouraging the participation of local businesses in Council tenders.
+Without detracting from those principles, procurers should take every opportunity to consider how improvements to the economic, social and environmental wellbeing of the district (social value) canmight be generated and enhanced in contracts and procurement processes, including encouraging the participation of local businesses in Council tenders.